Where to see 100 aircraft flypast in RAF centenary celebration

 The Hercules, Atlas A400M, C-17, BAe 146, Sentinel, Voyager, Shadow, Rivet Joint, E-3D Sentry, Tornado GR4, Typhoon and Red Arrows are also set to appear.

-– Will 100 aircraft fly on the day?
+Will all 100 aircraft fly on the day?

-Wing Commander Kev Gatland said the weather across the holding areas, where the aircraft take off from, over London and the areas they disperse to afterwards is key and may affect the numbers involved.
+If the weather is bad or unsuitable across the holding areas, over London or the areas they disperse it may affect the number of aircraft involved.

-If the weather is bad or unsuitable in any of these areas, some aircraft may not join the flypast, or it could be cancelled altogether.

-Having spent 11 months organising the event, he said operational commitments of the aircraft is another reason why they might not take part, as is the serviceability of each one.
+11 months have gone into organising the event but the serviceability of each aircraft could prevent them from taking part.

 Wg Cdr Gatland said: “The front aircraft the helicopters are doing 90 knots, so about 100 miles an hour, the back aircraft which will be the Red Arrows are doing about 300 knots – just over 300 miles an hour.